 Iroh naturally has the greatest influence on Zuko, his troubled nephew.
 Iroh regards Zuko as his son and always wants what’s best for him, even after Zuko constantly lashes out at him and even betrays him.
 But it is through Iroh’s persistent guidance and unconditional love that allows Zuko to become a leader uniquely capable of leading a kinder and gentler Fire nation.

-The world of Avatar was a bleak one at the outset of the show.
-Whether they were bogged down in politics and traditions, war-torn and on the verge of collapse, or stifled by iron-fisted dictators, the various nations suffered from serious structural problems.
-But by the end of the show, the young heroes, with their energy and passion, combined with the old mentors, with their wisdom and worldly experience, succeed in bringing about fundamental reform to their world.
+The world of Avatar was a bleak one at the outset.
+Whether they were bogged down in politics and traditions, war-torn and on the verge of collapse, or stifled by iron-fisted dictators, each nation suffered from serious structural problems.
+But by the end of the show, the young heroes, with their energy and passion, combined with the old mentors, with their wisdom and worldly experience, succeeded in bringing about fundamental reform to their world.
 Avatar’s characters and narrative speaks to the importance of this cross-generational cooperation in order to affect positive change.
 Hopefully their journeys can provide inspiration for us in the real world to bring about a better, more sustainable, and fairer future.

 Next Up: A focus on a unique protagonist.

 - Avatar: The Last Airbender – World and Mythology